Tips on How to Reduce Air Consumption During Scuba Diving

 It will either allow you to avoid those circumstances or to be mentally prepared when they arrive.
 That preparedness will result in you staying calm and not starting to increase your air consumption.

 Teach yourself to consciously keep an eye on your gauge while diving and to watch your breathing pattern.
 This can help you find out when you consume more air.
-It can help understand when you can optimize your diving and breathing to consume less air.
+It can help understand when you can optimize your diving and breathing to use less air.

 Wrapping it up